mdavidsaver/alluvium/README.md

 ## Usage

 The basic form of use is: `python3 -m alluvium <host_or_IP> <command> ...`.
-The entry point provides a number of sub-commands
+The entry point provides a number of sub-commands.

 ```sh
 $ python3 -m alluvium 192.168.19.4 status